Vendor Diversity Tracking & Compliance

 Vendor portals with robust onboarding and management capabilities help immensely with diversity tracking, certification, compliance, and reporting processes.
 ICG’s vendor onboarding solution has a highly configurable diversity module that facilitates the collection of information from diverse vendors.
 This allows buying companies to establish and maintain compliance through the collection of data.

-By establishing a vendor self-service model, vendors have the capability and responsibility to provide all the data and documentation necessary to verify their diversity status and that they are staying in compliance.
+By establishing a vendor self-service model, vendors have the capability and responsibility to provide all the data and documentation necessary to verify their diversity status and ensure they are staying in compliance.
 This means buying companies can easily establish and manage a diversity program via the vendor portal.
 The buying company can then identify vendors for sourcing/procurement activities, track diversity vendor information, and report on diversity spending.
 Vendor onboarding capabilities can add value to companies by promoting vendor self-service, decreasing costs, and improving vendor relations.
 Having AP automation with a strong reporting component can make tracking vendor spending information quick and easy.

 Staying in Compliance